 Diet is far from the only influence on your appearance.
 Exercise is another way to help you maintain a radiant complexion.
-In addition to helping keep your telomeres long, researchers have found that regular exercise encourages younger looking skin.
+Researchers have found that, in addition to keeping your telomeres long,, regular exercise encourages younger looking skin.
 You can also benefit from detoxing your skin by hitting the dry sauna or taking in a hot yoga class.
 Just make sure to rinse off afterward.

 Reassess Your Beauty Routine

 Your styling habits are a major influence on your appearance, and that includes the cosmetics you use.
 You might already know this if you've mistakenly over-processed your nails, leaving them brittle and prone to cracking and breaking.
 Your styling habits are a major influence on your appearance, and that includes the cosmetics you use.
 Harsh chemicals and procedures dry, damage, and otherwise compromise the appearance and integrity of hair, skin, and nails.
 To keep your outermost layers hydrated, supple, and vibrant, you should treat your body right.
 If you're looking to improve a certain area, natural products can help you address gaps in your routine.
 Make sure you choose natural, organic, non-toxic products.